MetaMods-MC/PHP-ModPack-Builder/README.md

 ```
 Pass `name` of your modpack, optional `version` and optional `summary` as description.

-To add some resources use next:
+To add some resource use next:

 ```PHP
 use MetaMods\Resources\Mod;